MolSSI-Education/oop_and_design_patterns/_episodes/01-Object-Oriented_Programming.md

 ## Encapsulation
-Encapsulation is the concept of enclosing the data and methods within a class.
+Encapsulation is the concept of enclosing related data and methods acting on those data within a single unit called a class.
 A class will consist of a set of data (variables) and a set of methods that interact with the data.
 There are a number of benefits to creating classes.
 1. It aids in the understanding of the code being developed.